leaherb/intro-to-pandas/README.md

-# Introduction to Pandas
+# Introduction to Pandas.DataFrame
-## Exploring Python Pandas capabilities using UFO Sightings data
+## A practical start to understanding DataFrames